+There is a risk of loss of privacy related to the conduct of audiovisual sessions during the study.
 Absolute confidentiality and security cannot be guaranteed; however, every effort will be made to maintain your confidentiality.
-This is described more in the section titled "Your Rights as a Study Participant."
+This is described more in the Confidentiality section.